1982 West Bengal Legislative Assembly election: Bharatiya Janata Party

 The Bharatiya Janata Party contested the West Bengal assembly election for the first time in 1982.
 The primary objective of the party was to create a nucleus for a future third force in West Bengal politics.
 The party supported the call of the West Bengal government to hold the elections in March 1982.

+Seat Allotment

 Gorkhaland agitation

 In the wake of the 1980 Gorkhaland movement, a poll boycott campaign took place in the Darjeeling hills with the slogan "No State, No Vote".
 Organizations calling for a poll boycott included the Pranta Parishad and the Gorkha National Liberation Front of Subhash Ghisingh.
 Voter participation in Darjeeling stood at 59.40%, compared to the statewide 76.96%.
 CPI(M) emerged as the sole party of relevance in the hills to oppose a separate Gorkhaland state.
 CPI(M) won three out of the four assembly seats in the Nepali-dominated areas, the fourth going to an All India Gorkha League candidate (contesting as an independent).